Menya Musashi 麺屋武蔵 – Must Try Ramen at Shinjuku Tokyo + How to Order Ramen via a Vending Machine

-Its noodle texture is slightly different from the usual, flat and semi-thick which is suitable for shoyu base broth.
+Its noodle texture was slightly different from the usual, flat and semi-thick which was suitable for shoyu base broth.

-However, the flavours are not too heavy or strong, and can be seen as too basic, which may not appeal to some.
+However, the flavours were not too heavy or strong, and could be seen as too basic, which may not appeal to some.

-What is really impressive is the visual experience the cooks present – it’s almost as if they are presenting a martial arts dance as they cook and dry the ramen noodles in the open kitchen with such great force, adding collective yells of “Hey-Hai” and Japanese idioms.
+What was also impressive was the visual experience the cooks present – it was almost as if they are presenting a martial arts dance as they cooked and dried the ramen noodles in the open kitchen with such great force, adding collective yells of “Hey-Hai” and Japanese idioms.

 How to Order Ramen in Tokyo via a Vending Machine